octosoft/octoscan/README.md

 #### Debian 12 minimal network install (with standard utilities)

 The `python` command is installed and points to Python 3.10.
 Note that curl may not be installed by default.
-We recommend to use curl to upload the generated .scan files to the OctoSAM upload server.
+We recommend using curl to upload the generated .scan files to the OctoSAM upload server.

 ```bash